dobkeratops/compiler/README.md

 Rust has many inspiring features but is a departure from C++ lacking features like function overloading that prevents representing existing C++ code;
 I beleive C++ can be 'fixed' and improved without straying so far,without sacrificing existing knowledge & code.
 Also I value performance+productivity over compile-time safety.(you need to write tests for other reasons, productivity for *tests* yields bug free code.)

 I beleive C++'s main 'curse' is the way headers & classes interact, and the asymetry between functions and methods has always been frustrating.
-Other flaws are acceptable due to its evolutionary path.
+Other flaws are acceptable due to its evolutionary path and need to represent low level code.

 Rust is too restrictive.
 Somewhere between the two is my perfect language.